WS-G/AD-Lab/README.md

 # AD-Lab

-My notes on setting up an active directory lab in Virtualbox for practising pentesting on active directory.
+My notes on setting up an active directory lab in VirtualBox for practising pentesting on active directory.
 This is related to Heath Adam's course: [Practical Ethical Hacking - TCM Academy](https://academy.tcm-sec.com/p/practical-ethical-hacking-the-complete-course)

 ## Setup

-Download the necessary isos from Microsoft eval center:
+Download the necessary isos from Microsoft eval centre:
     - windows 10 enterprise x 2
     - Windows Server 2019